 - If you are out walking the moors or woodlands and spot potential breeding pairs of peregrine, hen harriers ‘sky dancing’, short-eared owls or goshawks please call us on 0114 263 4335, or the Hen Harrier Hotline (RSPB) on 0845 460 0121.

 - If you witness a wildlife crime in progress please call 999 immediately and ask for the police.
-If you see something you think is suspicious, please try to take a photograph (only if it is safe to do so), note down any facts about what you saw and where and then report it to your local Wildlife Crime Unit – South Yorkshire Wildlife Crime’s telephone number is 101.
+If you see something you think is suspicious, please try to take a photograph or video (only if it is safe to do so), note down any facts about what you saw and where and then report it to your local Wildlife Crime Unit – South Yorkshire Wildlife Crime’s telephone number is 101.
 Please also let us know.
 For more information about reporting wildlife crime, click here.